State's new coronavirus cases rise by 6,093; death toll climbs by 58 to pass 3,500

 A total of 14,580 people in the state have been hospitalized, which is 226 more than the day before and a rise from 13,325 last Tuesday.
 That means it is a running total and includes people who have been released or died.

-Through Monday, the number is 1,767, in Palm Beach County, an increase of 14; 172 in Martin, an increase of 2; 162 in St. Lucie with an increase of 2, Indian River went up by 1 to 57, and Okeechobee increased by 1 to 32.
+The number is 1,799, in Palm Beach County, an increase of 32; 174 in Martin, an increase of 2; 165 in St. Lucie with an increase of 2, Indian River remained at 57 and Okeechobee stayed at 32.

 Gov. Ron DeSantis has said there is sufficient hospital bed capacity in the state, including intensive care units.
 In addition, hospitals can turn regular beds into ones for intensive care.

-More than half of the deaths, 1,819, are residents and staff of long-term care, including 221 in Palm Beach County.
-The state increase was 12 and Palm Beach County stayed the same.
+More than half of the deaths, 1,846, are residents and staff of long-term care, including 224 in Palm Beach County.
+The state increase was 27 and Palm Beach County rose by 3.

-Florida, which is the third-most-populous state, is in ninth place, 241 ahead of Louisiana, which reported no deaths Monday, according to Worldometers.info.
+Florida, which is the third-most-populous state, is in ninth place, 241 ahead of Louisiana, which reported 23 deaths Tuesday, according to Worldometers.info.

 National data